Figaarillo/golerplate/README.md

-# GoBPlate
+# GOlerplate

-GoBPlate is a boilerplate for Golang web applications.
+GOlerpalte is a boilerplate for Golang web applications.
 It is meant to be used as a starting point for new projects.

 ## Pre-requisites